2020 Kawasaki KLX140L (KLX140RL) Long Term Owner Review

 Other quality issues that I discovered include a cracked rubber grommet / cap on the starter motor where the wire connects, a rotted and torn rubber boot at the carburetor end of the throttle cable (the mechanic servicing the bike never reported this but should have), and one of the see-through drain tubes for the air box had a cut or crack in it.
 The defective parts were replaced on warranty.
 I also discovered a leak in the air box after washing the bike and finding a few drops of water in one of the other air box drain tubes on the clean side of the air filter (see photo).
 The seal between the air box and the intake to the carburetor (carburetor duct) looked questionable (the sealant was coming off), so I cleaned it up and resealed the joint with silicone sealant.

 Another point of contention are the chain adjustment alignment marks: they are pretty much useless because they are so imprecise.
 I ended up measuring from the ends of the swingarm when adjusting the chain.
-It would be much easier to adjust the chain (a standard chain, not an O-ring one) if Kawasaki had used snail-type chain adjusters like on the Honda and Yamaha.
+It would be much easier to adjust the chain if Kawasaki had used snail-type chain adjusters like on the Honda CRF250F, Yamaha TT-R 125 and the DR200SE.
 Oh, and because the bike does not have an O-ring chain, I've had to adjust it frequently even though I lubricate it often.

 I discovered a fuel leak from the carburetor at the end of the 2022 riding season.
 It looked like gas was leaking from between the float bowl and the main body of the carb.
 I suspected that the gasket may have been damaged when the carb was serviced multiple times at the dealership under warranty.
 I investigated the issue prior to riding the bike again by removing the float bowl from the carb.
 I was able to rotate the carb enough after removing the throttle cable and loosening the clamps in order to access the screws holding the float bowl (I didn't need to remove the carb).
 There was sealant holding the gasket in place (the service manual does not state to use sealant).
 If sealant had been used by the shop previously and had not been properly cleaned, then there may have been some old sealant preventing a good seal between the float bowl and the carb body.
 When I removed the screws (JIS) holding on the float bowl, I discovered that they were not very tight, and that they were mis-matched (one was a bit longer than the other and one was missing a lock washer); an original screw was probably lost when the dealer mechanic serviced the carb.
 So, I would say that the fuel leak was caused by improper service by the dealership (not a surprise, unfortunately).
 I cleaned the mating surfaces of the carb and float bowl, installed a new gasket (the old one seemed a bit hard) and tightened up the screws holding on the float bowl and then put every else back together.
 There has been no evidence of further fuel leaking (problem fixed).